PSPC deal worth $ 300 million may have bypassed securities laws - ExBulletin

 Mr Trump was originally scheduled to announce his new social media company in August, according to a person briefed on the schedule.
 But plans were delayed after Mr. Trump’s son Donald Trump Jr. expressed reservations about the Digital World deal, according to people familiar with the negotiations.

 On August 3, Mr. Orlando wrote to the SEC requesting permission to expedite Digital Worlds’ IPO for that month, only to withdraw his request two days later.
-When the SPAC finally went public on September 8, raising $ 293 million, Digital World said it still had not identified a merger target.
+When the SPAC finally went public on September 8, raising $ 293 million, Digital World noted she still hadn’t identified a fusion target.

 Less than three weeks later, on September 27, Mr. Orlando traveled to Mar-a-Lago, Mr. Trumps’ private club in Florida, to sign a letter of intent, a formal first step towards a merger. from Digital World and Trump Media, according to someone with knowledge of the event.
 For a new PSPC, it was an extraordinarily rapid turnaround; most SPACs take at least a year to find and merge with a target.